johnwcowan/r7rs-work/CoreSexps.md

   * Symbols: `/[$a-z][a-zA-Z0-9_-]*`.
     Symbols that distinguish between upper and lower case or between `-` and `_` may not interoperate.
-    By convention, symbols beginning with `$` are meta-symbols and have special purposes.
+    By convention, symbols beginning with `$` are meta-symbols and are used for special purposes.
-    Neither /nil/ nor /null/ matches a symbol, because the first is used for the null object (see below) and the second has special properties in Common Lisp.
+    The regex `/nil/` does not match a symbol because of its special properties in Common Lisp.

   * Null object (distinct Boolean false, and the empty list):  `/null/`.